2018 Senate Midterm Election Betting Odds

 Many people believe that in between presidential election years nothing significant happens, but there is something arguably more important at stake.
 There are numerous midterm elections in both the House of Representatives and the Senate.
 The Senate elections are of considerable importance because that is often where most of the decisions are made regarding our country’s policies.
-This page is dedicated to the upcoming Senate midterm elections and has vital information regarding what is at stake and the states involved, and the betting odds for how the elections will play out.
+This page is dedicated to the upcoming Senate midterm elections and has vital information regarding what is at stake, the states involved, and the betting odds for how the elections will play out.

 Democrats On Narrow Path To Take Over